-I’d spend hours and hours reading my magazines — learning, taking notes, adding book marks, and getting culinary lots and lots of culinary inspiration
+I’d spend hours and hours reading my food magazines — learning, taking notes, adding book marks, and getting culinary lots and lots of culinary inspiration

-- About 1-1/2 cups loosely packed fresh basil leaves, washed and dried
+- 1 1/2 cups loosely packed fresh basil leaves, washed and dried

 - 2 tablespoons olive oil

 Preheat the oven to 425 degrees F and get either a pizza pan or stone ready to use.

 Stretch the dough to about an 8-inch round and place it on the pan or stone.
 (When I use a pan, I like to lightly coat the bottom with olive oil, about 1 tablespoon -- it adds a nice crispness to the crust.)

 Gently press a single layer of the basil leaves directly on top of the dough, covering the entire surface.

 Lay the slices of dress Mozzarella over the basil leaves -- many of the leaves may bot be covered.

 Now distribute several lemon slices on top -- both basil leaves and cheese may not be covered.